+Power

-• Power: The main power button on each of the four control panels is used to apply or remove power from the power supply to each of the four systems in the chassis.
+The main power button on each of the four control panels is used to apply or remove power from the power supply to each of the four systems in the chassis.
 Turning off system power with this button removes the main power, but keeps standby power supplied to the system.
 Therefore, you must unplug system before servicing.
-The power button has a built-in LED which will turn green when the power is on for the system.
+The power button has a built-in LED which will turn green when the power is on.

+UID

-UID: When used with a UID compatible motherboard, the UID button is used to turn on or off the blue light function of the LED.
-This is built into the front side of the UID button and at the rear end of each motherboard node, for those motherboards which support it.
+When used with a UID compatible motherboard, the UID button is used to turn on or off the blue light function of the LED.
 Once the blue light is activated, the unit can be easily located in very large racks and server banks.